connorjclark/hoten.cc/_posts/porting-zelda-classic.md

 }
 ```

 Allegro passes a bitmap's texture to the shader as `al_tex`, and in this program that bitmap is just a bunch of numbers 0-255.
 Attached to the shader as an input is a palette of colors `pal`, and at runtime the program swaps out the palette, changing the colors rendered by the shader.
-There were two things wrong here that makes this shader not work in WebGL:
+There were two things wrong here that results in this shader not working in WebGL:

 1. It lacks a precision declaration.
 In WebGL, this is not optional.
 Very simple fix–just add `precision mediump float;`
 2. It uses a non-constant expression to index an array.
 WebGL does not support that, so the entire shader needed to be redesigned.
-This was more involved,
-   so I'll just like to the [PR](https://github.com/liballeg/allegro5/pull/1318)
+This was more involved, so I'll just link to the [PR](https://github.com/liballeg/allegro5/pull/1318)

 The resulting program is hosted [here](https://tedious-porter.surge.sh/ex_palette.html).